curtyg/halon_task_1/README.md

 Another challenge was just the lack of resource on actually using Python with UE5.
 The API documentation is extensive but very poor - in that there are little to no examples and often very brief and poor descriptions of what a class or function call does.
 Due to this, ChatGPT wasn't much help either - from experience it makes up function definitions and class methods with APIs or libraries whenever there is a lack of worked examples on the web.
 This was very much the case here.
 The developer forums on unreal engines website also weren't much help in regards to python.

-As a result learning to use the python API through a combination of a few tutorials on the web and some bad chatGPT code was difficult and I did often find myself just searching the API guessing class names or functions that might exist and might do what I want - which was a big time sink.
+As a result learning to use the python API through a combination of a few tutorials on the web and some bad chatGPT code was difficult and I did often find myself just searching the API guessing class names or functions that might exist and might do what I want - which was another big time sink.
+Though by the end I feel I was getting a handle of some of the more useful and commonly used classes and functions in the API.

 The engine does not run well on so I was immediately looking for things to scrap from the template project it created for me to speed it up.
 Even with this I think there was something going on with deleted cubes not being fully deleted as the more work i did, the slower the program got to use.
-By the end this significantly slowed me down....
+By the end this significantly slowed me down

 ## Experience with Unreal Engine